Emergency Food Storage For Long Term Power Outages

 If you have proper food stores, you have a bargaining tool.

-You can trade food in exchange for safety or even information.
+You can trade food in exchange for medicine, tools, ammo, or even information.

-It may be the only tool at your disposal to keep your family safe, so you must do so.
+It may be the only tool at your disposal to keep your family safe.

 When encountering other people, you can trade some of your food for supplies you may not have.

-Not only will it prevent you from going hungry that night, but a proper survival food stockpile will be the only recognized currency of value in the event of a disaster.
+A proper survival food stockpile may be the only recognized currency in the event of a disaster.

 Final Thoughts

-It is up to you and you alone to ensure that your family comes out on the other side of a disaster safe and sound.
+It is up to you and you alone to ensure your family comes out on the other side safe and sound.

 And avoid becoming just another statistic to be lamented by the survivors.